Black bean tacos with avocado and mango-lime salsa

 3. Add the garlic, cumin, oregano, cayenne, and salt and cook for a couple of minutes until fragrant.

-4. Add the black beans, tomato paste, and half-cup water.
+4. Add the black beans, tomato paste, and 1/2 cup water.
 Cook until the liquid mostly evaporates.

 5. Taste and adjust salt and cayenne.

-6. Remove the bay leaves and either just mash the bean mixture a bit or puree them in a food processor.
-Mashing was a lot easier with less clean-up.
+6. Remove the bay leaves and mash the bean mixture in the pan.

 7. To make the salsa, mix mango, bell pepper, lime zest, 3 tablespoons lime juice, jalapeño, red onion, and cilantro (if using) in a bowl.
 Taste and adjust salt and lime.